-Personalisation in email marketing has long been the holy grail of engagement, but like everything in the digital age, it’s incredibly tricky to get right.
+Personalisation in email marketing has long been the holy grail of engagement.
+But, like everything in the digital age, it’s tricky to get right.

-For many, personalisation only extends as far as inserting the recipient’s name within the subject line and opening gambit, but there’s so much more to it than that.
+For many, personalisation extends as far as inserting the recipient’s name within the subject line.
+However, there’s so much more to it than that.

 The good news?
 Great personalisation doesn’t require oodles of effort – just a bit of knowhow, and that’s exactly what we’re going to give you today.

 Let’s go beyond the name!
 Here’s three personalisation tips for email marketing that will set your engagement rates soaring:

 1. Get the relationship off to the best possible start

 When it comes to personalisation, asking the right questions from the off is vitally important.

 In order to effectively segment your audience, you need to find out just the right level of detail when you first cross paths.
 And, for this, you need to tread that fine line between asking for too much or too little.

 Before you put together your sign-up forms, think about the information you need to gather about each subscriber.
 Then, think about what they’d likely hand over without too much thought (because they would know intrinsically that it’d benefit them).
 The groundwork to excellent personalisation begins here.